bishaldahal/react-native-khalti-checkout/example/README.md

 ### "Module not found" Error
 - Ensure the parent SDK is properly built: `cd .. && npm run build`
+- Verify the SDK is properly linked in your expo module

 ### "Invalid credentials" Error
 - Verify your public/secret keys are correct
 - Check if you're using TEST keys in TEST mode and PROD keys in PROD mode
+- Ensure there are no extra spaces in your keys

 ### Payment doesn't start
 - Verify your public key is valid
 - Check network connectivity
 - Ensure pidx is properly obtained from the API
+- Check if you're using the correct environment

+### Build/Development Issues
+- Use Expo Development Build, not Expo Go
+- Ensure Android emulator/device is properly connected
+- Check that all dependencies are installed correctly

+### Network/API Issues
+- Verify API endpoints are correct for your environment
+- Check if your secret key has proper permissions
+- Ensure your merchant account is properly set up

+## Features Demonstrated

+### Form Validation
+- Real-time input validation
+- Error message display
+- Required field indicators
+- Email and phone number validation

+### Payment Flow
+- Environment switching
+- Configuration management
+- Payment initiation
+- Status tracking
+- Event handling

+### Error Handling
+- Network error recovery
+- Invalid input handling
+- Payment failure scenarios
+- User cancellation handling

+### UI/UX Features
+- Loading states
+- Status indicators
+- Professional styling
+- Responsive design
+- Accessibility support

 ## API Reference